clab/dynet/doc/source/core.rst

 Concretely, as an end user you will obtain a tensor object after calling ``.value()`` on an expression.
 You can then use functions described below to convert these tensors to ``float`` s, arrays of ``float`` s, to save and load the values, etc...

-Conversely, when implementing low level nodes (e.g. for new operations), you will need to retrieve Eigen tensors from dynet tensors in order to perform efficient computation.
+Conversely, when implementing low level nodes (e.g. for new operations), you will need to retrieve Eigen tensors from DyNet tensors in order to perform efficient computation.

 .. doxygengroup:: tensor
     :members: